 - Hold a diploma or a degree certificate.

-Hopefully you have fulfilled the first two conditions and now are looking for a suitable 35-hour formal training program.
+Hopefully, you fulfill the first two requirements and are looking for a 35-hour formal training program.

-You can get this training in many ways, but I strongly recommended you obtain it through any PMI approved REP. REPs are registered education providers and their course content is pre-approved by the PMI.
+You can get this training in many ways, but I recommend you get it through one of the PMI approved providers.
+These are called REPs (Registered Education Providers) and their course content is reviewed by the PMI.

-In the past there were only a few training providers, and most only conducted live classes.
-Recently, however, many more methods have become available, including online, hybrid, and virtual classroom training programs.
+In the past, very few providers offered training through live classes.
+However, these days there are more avenues, including online, hybrid, and virtual classroom training programs.

 About The PM PrepCast

-Cornelius Fichtner is a famous PMP trainer and claims to have trained more than 38,400 project professionals for the PMP exam.
-His team specializes in providing training for many PMI certification courses, and this course is one of the oldest PMI approved online PMP training programs.
+He is a well-known PMP trainer and has trained over 38,400 project professionals for the exam.
+This course is one of the oldest PMI approved programs.

-While many offline training providers are moving to online platforms, PM PrepCast has been online since day one.
+Many traditional providers are moving to online platforms; however, PM PrepCast has been online since day one.

-The current version of the PM PrepCast is based on the fifth edition of the PMBOK Guide and is aligned with the latest PMP exam format after Jan 11, 2016.
+The current version of PM PrepCast is based on the sixth edition of the PMBOK Guide.

 Before I share my experience and views on the course, let me give you the main features of the PM PrepCast: